 BC108.
 An asset-liability mismatch also has been used as an argument against recognizing financial liabilities, particularly long-term debt, at fair value.
 An entity may have significant unrecognized assets, such as internally developed intangible assets.
-Changes in the fair value of an entity's long-term debt may reflect changes in the value of those assets that the entity has not recognized or changes in the value of assets that are not financial assets and, therefore, are not recognized at fair value, such as recognized intangible assets and productive assets.
-If all financial assets are recognized at fair value, with changes recognized in either net income or other comprehensive income, measuring financial liabilities at fair value would offset the volatility resulting from valuing financial assets at fair value.
-However, if an entity has significant unrecognized assets or nonfinancial assets that are not measured at fair value, measuring financial liabilities at fair value may increase volatility.
+Changes in the fair value of an entity's long-term debt may reflect changes in the value of those assets that the entity has not recognized or changes in the value of assets that are not financial assets and, therefore, are not recognized at fair value, such as recognized at fair value, with changes recognized in either net income or other comprehensive income, measuring financial liabilities at fair value.
+However, if an entity has significant unrecognized assets or nonfinancial assets that are not measured at fair value, measuring financial iabilities at fair value may increase volatility.